zextras/tech-doc/source/carbonio/admincli/backup.rst

 -----------

 The backup path is the place on a filesystem where all the information about the backup and archives is stored.
-Each server has exactly one backup path; different servers can not share the same backup path.
-It is structured as a hierarchy of folders, the topmost of which is by default ``/opt/zextras/backup/zextras/``.
+Each Node has exactly one backup path; different Nodes can not share the same backup path.
+It is structured as a hierarchy of folders, the topmost of which is by default :file:`/opt/zextras/backup/zextras/`.
 Under this directory, the following important files and directories are present:

--  ``map_[server_ID]`` are so-called **map files**, that show if the Backup has been imported from an external backup and contain in the filename the unique ID of the server.
+-  ``map_[server_ID]`` are so-called **map files**, that show if the Backup has been imported from an external backup and contain in the filename the unique ID of the Node.

 -  ``accounts`` is a directory under which information of all accounts defined in the Mailstore & Provisioning Role are present.
 In